rogeriotaques/text-flashy-reveal.js/README.md

-# TextReveal.js
+# TextFlashyReveal.js

-A lightweight JavaScript library for creating beautiful text reveal animations that trigger on scroll.
+A lightweight JavaScript library for creating beautiful text flashy-reveal animations that trigger on scroll.
 Perfect for headers, hero sections, and any text that needs to grab attention with a smooth, staggered reveal effect.

 ## ✨ Features